August 2, 2023

 2022 master bathroom design is bold and busy.
 Homeowners want spa-like sanctuaries with hints of biophilia, intricate murals, and vintage flair.
 Victorian roll-top baths blended with modern, sleek alcoves, bright tiles, and smart tech are all the rage.
 Bathrooms are less clinically confined to polished ceramics, although this enduring material remains a staple classic.

 Fluting plays with light, creating pleasing patterns and textures.
 Glamorous, yet understated, it's been appearing in bathrooms through surfaces, furnishes, and fittings.
 Visual and tactile, the fluted design gives Art Deco-inspired elements a contemporary feel.
-Delicately ribbed doors and shower screens offer privacy and character.
+Delicately ribbed doors and shower screens offer privacy and character to the master bathroom.

 Manufactured by British company Crittal Windows since the 1900s, these thin gridscape doors, screens, and enclosures offer bathrooms an industrial and upscale look.
 They're great for walk-in showers, allowing in light while demarcating space.
 Critical doors can work well in contemporary homes and period properties with modern interiors.

 Natural stone like marble has been the “it” material, but the ubiquitous floor-to-ceiling look is waning.
-Instead, using local stone elements to punctuate design establishes a focal point with impact.
-Marble feature walls and vanities in unusual shades of pink, blue, and brown offset with wood and natural elements offer on-trend luxury, layering interesting patterns and textures.
+Instead, using local stone elements to punctuate the design establishes a focal point with impact.
+Marble feature walls and vanities in unusual shades of pink, blue, and brown offset with wood and natural elements offer on-trend luxury, layering interesting patterns and textures for your master bathroom.

-A mix of Japanese and Scandinavian styles, Japandi blends smooth, modern lines with functional elegance.
+A mix of Japanese and Scandinavian styles, Japandi blends smooth, modern lines with functional elegance, this is one of the most popular master bathroom ideas.
 While minimalist, the use of neutral tones, textures, and natural materials is a visual manifestation of newfound comfort and hygge (the Danish and Norwegian sense of warm conviviality).
 Features include neutral palettes with accented black fixtures and brassware.

 The continued shift towards spending more time at home, paired with taking care of mental health, has given rise to bathrooms with more furniture-like pieces.
 Master bathroom designs incorporating vanities crafted from vintage dresses, upholstered chairs, and tub side tables encourage homeowners to slow down and schedule a time to rest amidst demanding schedules.

 Off-centered sinks expand counter space to display and shelf products.
 Homeowners familiar with single pedestal sinks love the additional space this design brings.
 Some style a tray or opt for decorative objectives like plants or stand-alone lamps.
-To further maximize counter space, install an undermount sink.
+To further maximize counter space, install an undermount sink in your master bath.

 2022 master bathroom ideas have something to suit everyone's style preferences.
 Whether you adopt a trend wholeheartedly or carefully select elements to update a classic look, it's entirely up to you.
 Here at Zenith Design + Build, we can support whatever vision you desire.
 As award-winning home remodelers, our custom designs marry function and aesthetics.
 We've successfully transformed many bathrooms in De Moines.
 Contact us to discuss your dream bathroom project.